gkswamy98/pillbox/README.md

 # pillbox 💊
-Contains PyTorch implementation of the AdVIL and AdRIL algorithms.
+Contains PyTorch implementation of the AdVIL, AdRIL, and DAeQuIL algorithms.

 ## Setup
 To install dependencies, run: